Generative-AI: The Top 12 Lawsuits

 Jack Daniels’s Properties Inc. v.
 VIP Products LLC

-For more information about this case, read my blog post about it here.
+For more information about this case, read my article, Balancing the First Amendment on Whiskey and Dog Toys.

 This is the “parody goods” case.
 VIP Products used the “Bad Spaniels” name to market its dog toys, which were patterned on the distinctive shape of a Jack Daniel’s whiskey bottle.
 VIP filed a lawsuit seeking a declaratory judgment that its product did not infringe the Jack Daniel’s brand.
 Jack Daniel’s counterclaimed for trademark infringement and dilution.
 Regarding infringement, VIP claimed First Amendment protection.
 Regarding dilution, VIP claimed the use was a parody of a famous mark and therefore qualified for protection as trademark fair use.
 The district court granted summary judgment to VIP.